The legendary, the lesser-known, and the unforgettable

 Transportation Within Egypt

 Domestic flights connect Cairo with Luxor, Aswan, and Sharm El Sheikh in under two hours.
 Egyptian National Railways operates comfortable trains between Cairo, Luxor, and Aswan, with sleeping cars available for overnight journeys.
-The trip from Cairo to Aswan takes approximately 13 hours by train.
+The trip from Cairo to Aswan takes approximately 12 to 14 hours by train; Cairo to Luxor takes 9 to 10 hours.

 Private transportation offers flexibility and comfort for sightseeing.
 Professional drivers navigate traffic efficiently while providing local insights and recommendations.
 Air-conditioned vehicles prove essential during warmer months, ensuring comfortable travel between widely scattered attractions.